 It is a chilly evening and steam drifts from the kitchens of Leith’s celebrated restaurants.
 I am about to start a night-time road trip that will take me from the Firth of Forth to the Firth of Clyde.
 It begins at the Shore, a vibrant and cosmopolitan waterfront street.
 The all new Auris is at home here.
 Its aerodynamic, 21st-century styling gives it a presence in keeping with the modern urban environment.

-In the all new Auris, the Hybrid Synergy Drive system, which has been tried and tested by eight million owners (and counting), gives more than a mile of low-speed urban driving on battery power alone in Electric Vehicle mode.
+In the all new Auris, the Hybrid Synergy Drive system, which has been tried and tested by ten million owners (and counting), gives more than a mile of low-speed urban driving on battery power alone in Electric Vehicle mode.
 And working in tandem with the 1.8 litre VVT-I petrol engine, the car’s 136 DIN hp is delivered efficiently.